Mission Beach, Queensland: Economy

-The Mission Beach area also supports a sizeable agricultural industry, particularly the cultivation of sugar and bananas.
+The Mission Beach area also supports a sizeable agricultural industry, particularly the cultivation of sugar cane and bananas.

 Education

 There are no schools in Mission Beach.
 The nearest government primary school is Mission Beach State School in Webb Road, Wongaling Beach.
 The nearest government secondary school is Tully State High School in Tully to the south-west.

 Amenities

 Mission Beach Uniting Church is at 2224 Tully Mission Beach Road (17.8769°S 146.0921°E).
 It is part of the Cassowary Coast Uniting Church.

 The Mission Beach Barracudas football club fields teams that play in the local Johnstone River Football Association league.

 Events

 In September, Mission Beach hosts the annual Cassowary Festival.
 This festival was created to promote the unique wildlife of the region and to celebrate the community through music, activities and education.
-The town also formerly celebrated the annual aquatic festival, it has since been discontinued since 2017.
+The town also formerly celebrated the annual aquatic festival; it has been discontinued since 2017.